Fractionally integrated curve time series with cointegration: Fractionally cointegrated functional time series

-\end{assumpA} Under Assumption~\ref{assum2add}, the time series $\{Z_t\}_{t\geq 1}$ satisfying Assumption~\ref{assum1} can be decomposed into three different components: $q_d-$dimensional nonstationary, $q_{d-b}-$dimensional LRD and infinite-dimensional SRD components.
-In this case, practitioners may be interested in decomposing the nonstationary component from the stationary component (given by the sum of the LRD and SRD components) and in decomposing the LRD component from the SRD component.
-Moreover, the memory parameters $d$ and $d-b$ may also be useful in practice.
-We will also discuss these issues.
+\end{assumpA} Under Assumption~\ref{assum2add}, the time series $\{Z_t\}_{t\geq 1}$ satisfying Assumption~\ref{assum1} can be decomposed into three different components: $q_{\dnn}-$dimensional nonstationary, $q_{\dss}-$dimensional LRD and infinite-dimensional SRD components. \phantomsection \commRV{In empirical applications involving nonstationary functional time series, even after extracting the nonstationary component, it is reasonable to expect that the resulting residual time series may still contain an LRD component.
+Assumption~\ref{assum2add} is to accommodate this possibility to our model.} In this case, practitioners may be interested in decomposing the nonstationary component from the stationary component (given by the sum of the LRD and SRD components) and in decomposing the LRD component from the SRD component.
+Moreover, the memory parameters $\dn$ and $\ds$ may also be of interest in practice.
+We will discuss these issues.

-It will be convenient to introduce some additional notation and terminology.
+It is useful to introduce some additional notation and terminology.
 Under Assumption~\ref{assum1}, we have the bipartite decomposition $\mathcal H = \ran P \oplus \ran (I-P)$.
 As clarified above, the collection of cointegrating vectors is given by $\ran (I-P)$, which is called the cointegrating space and denoted by $\mathcal H_S$.
-The orthogonal complement to $\mathcal H_S$ is called the dominant subspace (as in \citealp{Li2020}) and denoted by $\mathcal H_N$.
+The orthogonal complement to $\mathcal H_S$ is called the dominant subspace (as in \cite{Li2020}) and denoted by $\mathcal H_N$.
 If Assumption~\ref{assum2add} is satisfied, then $\mathcal H_S$ can also be decomposed into $Q\mathcal H_S$ and $(I-Q)\mathcal H_S$, which are called the LRD and SRD subspaces and denoted by $\mathcal H_{LRD}$ and $\mathcal H_{SRD}$.
 To sum up, we have